Create your survey

 All-in-one tool like Specific

-Useful prompts that you can use for parent school safety response analysis
+Useful prompts that you can use to analyze parent survey about school safety

 Your task is to extract core ideas in bold (4-5 words per core idea) + up to 2 sentence long explainer.